fntechgit/fnEvent/src/pages/custom-pages/onsite-info.md

 ### **Lost and Found**

 Please visit the Registration/Check-in area in Gallery 308 for any lost items.
-Once RDC concludes, all items will be given to the Roblox security team (phone: XXX-XXX-XXXX).
+Once RDC concludes, all items will be given to the Roblox security team and will be available for pick up at Roblox HQ.

 ### **Emergencies/Security Issues**